 Don’t be afraid to use your timer.
 Keep in mind that the longer you set it, the longer the group has to get really self-conscious.
 So, in general, the quicker you take the picture the better, or everyone will end up with duck lips and eyes closed.

 You totally have our permission to use a selfie stick.
 But it’s hard to have one on hand during those spontaneous, snap-worthy moments — so if you can’t use one, enlist the friend with the longest arms.

 5. Remember The Rule Of Thirds (Or Don't)

 This classic technique can help put the visual emphasis on your subjects.
 Mentally divide the frame into three sections — horizontally and vertically — and place the interesting visual elements in your photo at the intersecting gridlines.
 What’s visually interesting?
-How about the friend in the sparkly red dress, or the champagne glasses clinging together as you raise to cheers while simultaneously capturing the shot?
+How about the friend in the sparkly red dress, or the champagne glasses clinking together as you raise them to cheers while simultaneously capturing the shot?

 6. Designate A "Director"